Consultation – Liaison Psychiatry Fellowship

 Theoretical Background and Mission

-Psychosomatic medicine fellows are trained to utilize the bio-psycho-social model and to become familiar with a variety of treatment modalities including pharmacological, cognitive–behavioral, psychodynamic, group and family interventions.
-We believe that psychosomatic medicine contributes an essential element to medicine’s multidisciplinary teamwork approach.
+Psychosomatic medicine fellows are trained to utilize the bio-psycho-social model and to become familiar with a variety of treatment modalities including pharmacological, cognitive–behavioral and family interventions.
+We believe that consultation-liaison contributes an essential element to medicine’s multidisciplinary teamwork approach.

 We advocate for the special needs of mentally ill patients in non-psychiatric medical care settings and improve the care of medically ill patients by reducing emotional barriers to care.